okwolo/okwolo/README.md

   // state: object to update ONLY the layout's state
 ````

-It is not recommended to use this key since it can cause a lot of confusion.
-Since this will ONLY change the state of the DOM module.
+It is not recommended to use this key.
+It will ONLY change the state of the DOM module.

 ````javascript
 let app = goo(document.body);